technofocus-pte/mscpltsecdepth/Labs/Lab 01/Lab 1 - Setting up the environment for Microsoft Copilot for Security_2.1.md

 generated](./media/image19.png)

 11. In your mobile, install the **Microsoft Authenticator App**.
-Then, go back to Microsoft Azure port.
+Then, go back to Microsoft Azure portal.
 In the Azure portal, **Microsoft Authenticator -** **Start by getting the app** window, navigate and click on the **Next** button.